verocastillo/python-challenge/README.md

 for the program to work and store employee information.
 Skills such as functions, dictionaries, modules (such as datetime), and reading/writing csv files were used.
 The resulting exported data is saved in the Analysis folder.

+**BONUS 2: PyParagraph**
+I created a Python script to assess an input paragraph for several factors.
+The script counts the words and sentences in a paragraph, as  well as the average length of words (in letters) and sentences (in words) inside the paragraph.
+Three scripts are attached with each of the test paragraphs and results, located in the Resources and Analysis files, respectively.
+I used skills such as reading/writing text files and splitting.